mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Step six
 -------------

 Push the main controller board on to the front of the robot like in the photo below.
 There are two slots in the board which the base of the chassis pushes through.
-Also, the socket fo rthe Arduino on the board pushes through the front piece that you added in the previous step.
+Make sure the socket for the Arduino on the board pushes through the slot in the front piece that you added in the previous step.
+It won't go in if you've already put the Arduino into its socket so don't do that yet.

 ![](/assets/docs/building-the-v2-mirobot/14.jpg)